karljakoblarsson/karljakoblarsson.github.io/cv.md

 Relevant Work Experience
 ---------------

+### Frontend Engineer, Fyndiq.se
+July 2021 - Current

+I currently work as a frontend developer for Fyndiq.se, one of the largest e-commerce sites in Sweden.
+We are working with Next.js, TypeScript and Cypress tests.

 ### Fullstack Software Engineer, LumenRadio
-Feb 2020 - Current
+Feb 2020 - June 2021

-Develops the app and backend for the AirGlow wireless outdoor lighting control system.
+Developed the app and backend for the AirGlow wireless outdoor lighting control system.
 The app is cross-platform and communicates with the embedded controller using Bluetooth LE.
 The system is connected via REST to a backend written in python.
-I'm sole responsible for the app and backend, and develops the full system together with the team.
+I was sole responsible for the app and backend, and developed the full system together with the team.